opensearch-project/documentation-website/_api-reference/search.md

 - `_replica`: Perform the search only on replica shards.
 - `_primary_first`: Perform the search on primary shards, but fail over to other available shards if primary shards are not available.
 - `_replica_first`: Perform the search on replica shards, but fail over to other available shards if replica shards are not available.
-- `_local`: If possible, perform search on the local node's shards.
+- `_local`: If possible, perform the search on the local node's shards.
-- `_prefer_nodes:<node-id-1>,<node-id-2>`: If possible, perform search on the specified nodes.
+- `_prefer_nodes:<node-id-1>,<node-id-2>`: If possible, perform the search on the specified nodes.
 Use a comma-separated list to specify multiple nodes.
 - `_shards:<shard-id-1>,<shard-id-2>`: Perform the search only on the specified shards.
 Use a comma-separated list to specify multiple shards.
 When combined with other preferences, the `_shards` preference must be listed first.
 For example, `_shards:1,2|_replica`.
 - `_only_nodes:<node-id-1>,<node-id-2>`: Perform the search only on the specified nodes.
 Use a comma-separated list to specify multiple nodes.
 - `<string>`: Specifies a custom string to use for search.
 The string cannot start with an underscore character (`_`).
 Searches with the same custom string are routed to the same shards.